8ta4/blog/drafts/Cutting Down Latency: Can I Keep the Prerecorded API's Accuracy?.md

 - Hybrid API: Deepgram could potentially offer an API that allows for real-time audio streaming to be temporarily stored and then processed using the prerecorded API once the streaming is complete.
 This could bypass the initial upload delay and maintain high accuracy.
 - On-Premise Hosting: Deepgram has [an enterprise on-premise solution](https://deepgram.com/pricing).
 But maybe they can offer a cheaper on-premise hosting solution that open-source projects can use.
 Then I could whip up the hybrid API myself.

 I realize that these solutions might require significant development on Deepgram's part.
-So, I'm open to any suggestions or alternative strategies.
+So, I'm open to any suggestions.